hasgeek/lastuser/README.md

 Usage
 -----

-To install and run LastUser on your computer:
+To install and run Lastuser on your computer:

 	$ git clone https://github.com/hasgeek/lastuser
 	$ cd lastuser